Drissnafii/FUTactic_Backend/README.md

-Here’s an enhanced version of your README with emojis for better visual context:

----

 # ⚽ FUT Champions Backend

 This project is a robust backend system for managing a dynamic and interactive **FUT Champions Ultimate Team** platform, developed using procedural PHP and MySQLi.